kareemay/iQuHACK-quantum-cat/README.md

     Rules: In order to find the right cats we have a certain number of boxes with a unique rotation.
     You can choose to use more or less boxes depending on the structure of the circuit.

+    IQUHACK experience: The team orginally wasn't familiar with azure, but through help of mentors and outside resources we found ways to get the ionq backends to work.
+We also used pygame for the animation and had fun designing the mechanics.
+Getting the idea into tangible code was an exciting challenge